Piercingxx/debian-install/README.md

 - "2.sh" will install applications, fonts, cursors, and customize settings (it takes several minutes to run).

-- "2b.sh" is very quick and adjusts extension settings, unfortionately there needs to be a reboot before and after for these to be applied.

 - If you plan on using Steam then you need to open Steam at this point and fully install it BEFORE you install 3.sh.
 If you install Steam after 3.sh it is a headache.

-- "3.sh" will install Nvidia drivers (if you dont have a Nvidia GPU skip this one).
+- "3.sh" will install Nvidia drivers (if you don't have a Nvidia GPU skip this one).

 - "Surface.sh" will install the necessary drivers to get a Microsoft Surface running on Debian (skip if not a Surface).

 - "testing.sh" will change your Source.list to test branch.

-- If you have multiple harddrives in your system, after you run all the scripts, edit your fstab to auto-mount your drives on boot.
+- If you have multiple hard drives in your system, after you run all the scripts, edit your fstab to auto-mount your drives on boot.

 ### Credits:
 - The "usenala" script and "Beautiful Bash" are from https://github.com/ChrisTitusTech/Debian-titus